 Optimization for R scoring tasks

-The implementation of R in the Azure Machine Learning Studio and workspace environment includes two principal components: one that coordinates script execution, and one that provides high-speed data access and scoring.
-The scoring component has been optimized to enhance scalability and performance.
+The implementation of R in the Machine Learning Studio and workspace environment includes two principal components.
+One component coordinates script execution, and the other provides high-speed data access and scoring.
+The scoring component is optimized to enhance scalability and performance.

-Therefore, R workspaces in Azure Machine Learning Studio also support two kinds of scoring tasks, each optimized for different requirements: scoring on a file-by-file basis is typically used when building an experiment, and the request response service (RRS) for very fast scoring is typically used when scoring as part of a web service.
+Therefore, R workspaces in Machine Learning Studio also support two kinds of scoring tasks, each optimized for different requirements.
+You typically use scoring on a file-by-file basis when you are building an experiment.
+You typically use the request response service (RRS) for very fast scoring, when you are scoring as part of a web service.

 R package and version support

 Machine Learning Studio includes over 500 of the most popular R packages.
 The R packages that you can select from depend on which R version you select for your experiment: